maxskunkworks/TLG/tlg-base-config_3-vm.m365-ems/README.md

 + The public DNS domain name of your test environment (testlab.\<_your public domain_\>).
 Enter this name in the __Domain Name__ field after clicking the __Deploy to Azure__ button or for the value of the __domainName__ variable in the template parameters file.
 + A DNS label prefix for the URLs of the public IP addresses of your virtual machines.
 These URLs are generated for each virtual machine in your deployment in the format _\<DNS label prefix\>\<VM hostname\>.\<region\>.cloudapp.azure.com_.
 Enter this label in the __Dns Label Prefix__ field after clicking the __Deploy to Azure__ button or for the value of the __dnsLabelPrefix__ variable in the template parameters file.

+**Note:** The simulated intranet built by the ARM template requires a paid Azure subscription.

-After you deploy the template, you will need to complete the steps in [Phase 4](https://docs.microsoft.com/en-us/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise#phase-4-create-your-office-365-e5-and-ems-e5-subscriptions) in the [Simulated Enterprise Base Configuration](https://docs.microsoft.com/en-us/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise) Test Lab Guide article to complete the configuration.
+After you deploy the template, you will need to complete the steps in **Phase 2** in the [Simulated Enterprise Base Configuration](https://docs.microsoft.com/en-us/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise) Test Lab Guide article to complete the configuration.

 ## Solution overview and deployed resources